Kroger-Technology/git-project/README.md

 # `git-project`

-`git-project` allows you to quickly and easily manage the large number of git projects that can accrew on a modern developer's computer.
+`git-project` allows you to quickly and easily manage the large number of git projects that can accrue on a modern developer's computer.

 ## Installing